Vinaydaharwal/Vinaydaharwal/README.md

 # Hi, I'm Vinay Daharwal! 👋

 ## About Me
 I'm a passionate individual with a keen interest in Python, Machine Learning/AI, and Algorithms.
-I'm also currently exploring the world of front-end Development.
+I'm also currently exploring the world of front-end development.

 ## How to Reach Me